chrismile/cfd3d/README.md

 A CFD solver using the incompressible Navier-Stokes equations in 3D.
 The solver is able to use either OpenMP, MPI, CUDA or OpenCL.

+Used literature for the theoretical background:
+- M. Griebel, T. Dornseifer, and T. Neunhoeffer.
+SIAM, Philadelphia, 1998.
+Numerical Simulation in Fluid Dynamics, a Practical Introduction.

 ## Building the programm

 On Ubuntu 18.04 for example, you can install all necessary packages with this command: